 Monopoly on the use of force

-The vast majority of the population accepts the nation-state as legitimate.
-All individuals and groups have the right to acquire citizenship without discrimination, and access to naturalization is not denied to any specific groups.
-While most of the population accepts the nation-state as legitimate, many voice concerns about insecurity and essential services like quality education, health care and clean water.
-The provision of these services and the creation of violence-free communities are now seen as citizenship rights, and it is the responsibility of the nation-state to provide them.
+Most of the population accepts the nation-state as legitimate.
+All individuals and groups have the right to acquire citizenship without discrimination, and no specific group is denied access to naturalization.
+However, some vulnerable groups report that their ability to exercise their full citizenship rights is constrained by public corruption and poor public infrastructure, including roads, hospitals and schools.
+Citizens also continue to voice concerns about personal security and access to essential services such as quality education, health care and clean water.
+The provision of these services and the maintenance of violence-free communities are regarded as citizenship rights.

 State identity

 Generally, the legal system, its jurisprudence and political institutions are based on secular norms.
-The separation of church and state is generally recognized.
-However, there are documented cases in which conservative and well-funded religious groups, especially from the dominant Christian denominations, have acted as powerful interest groups to influence consultations and decisions made in the houses of parliament, both with regard to the crafting and review of relevant legislation.
-Religious groups readily use traditional and social media to contest recommendations to parliament by women’s organizations and other civil society groups that are not in line with their views.
-This particularly relates to questions of abortion rights, women’s rights and sexual identities.
-Abortion remains illegal under the Offences Against the Person Act of 1864, and all attempts to reform these regulations have been stymied.
-Some religious denominations have also opposed attempts to decriminalize sexual acts between men.
+However, documented cases show that conservative and well-funded Christian groups have acted as powerful interest groups to influence consultations and decisions in Parliament.
+These groups readily use traditional and social media to contest recommendations to Parliament by women’s organizations, LGBTQ+ advocacy groups and other civil society groups that are not in line with their views.
+This relates to questions of abortion rights, women’s rights, gender identities and same-sex relationships.
+Abortion remains illegal, as attempts at reform have been stymied.
+Likewise, there continues to be strong opposition to attempts to decriminalize sexual acts between men, which are illegal under the Offenses Against the Person Act.

 No interference of religious dogmas